LucasBeneti/Address-Searcher/README.md

 ## Getting Started

-To get started, you need simply to clone this repository and ## npm install ## the dependencies for this project.
+To get started, you need simply to clone this repository and ```npm install``` the dependencies for this project.

 ### Prerequisites

-The prerequisites are NodeJS (preferebly v8 and up), npm and if you prefer for convenience ## npm install nodemon ##
+The prerequisites are NodeJS (preferebly v8 and up) and npm (that usually comes with NodeJS).
+When you got the Node and npm installed, if you want to check if they're installed and you're in a mac or Linux, ope the terminal and type:
 ```
-Give examples
+node -v or node --verion
+npm -v or npm --verion
 ```

 ### Installing